LuxLang/lux/documentation/book/the_lux_programming_language/chapter_6.md

-# Chapter 6: Types in Detail
+# Chapter 6: Types in detail

 _Where you will learn the truth behind types._